 Resolver Decoder

-Compute motor mechanical position and speed as well as sine and cosine values of motor electrical position
+Compute motor mechanical position and speed and sine and cosine values of motor electrical position

 Since R2020a